matrix-org/thirdroom/docs/websg/tutorial.md

 });
 ```

+However, physics bodies won't be able to interact with anything without also attaching a collider to the node.

 ### Creating a Collider

-Create a collider using the `createCollider` method of the `World` class and provide a `ColliderProps` object.
+Create a collider using the `createCollider` method of the `World` object and provide a `ColliderProps` object.
 Assign the collider to the node by setting the node's `collider` property.

 ```typescript
 const boxCollider = world.createCollider({